RAISEDAL/bugsplainer-icse23/README.md

 This replication package replicates 4 experiments from our RQ<sub>1</sub>, which evaluate Bugsplainer with different automatic metric scores.
+Running each of these experiments takes approximately 30 minutes.

 To replicate the first experiment of RQ<sub>1</sub>, run
 ```shell